ipns-link/specs/specs.md

 - To ensure rapid dissemination, the Manifest is added to IPFS as **inline** and published using **IPNS pubsub**.
 Inlining encodes the entire Manifest inside the [CID](https://docs.ipfs.io/concepts/content-addressing/), so that no file needs to be imported separately after resolving the IPNS record.
 For efficient inlining, the Manifest needs to be as small in size as possible.
 - It is desirable that an IPFS-gateway be able to redirect the Browser to a proxy Gateway, when provided with the IPNS-key of an exposed Origin.
 However, an IPFS-gateway can only deliver the Manifest file to the Browser.
 The Manifest, therefore, needs to contain an html redirect to a proxy Gateway.
 - Because Gateways can always peek into the traffic between an end-user and the Origin, the Origin should have the liberty to choose only certain public Gateways as trusted.
 All the other Gateways would not be able to proxy for the Origin, but be able to redirect the Browser to one of the trusted Gateways.
+- In case the Origin cannot trust any public Gateway, there should be a way to ensure that access is allowed through users' private Gateways only.
+Such a Gateway may be hosted by the user on localhost or on a personal cloud or VPS.
+Because private gateways may not have a public address, the Origin cannot provide any trusted Gateway URL in this case.
+However, the Origin might instead specify a certain webpage, containing instructions for the users, that the public Gateways shall redirect to.

 ##### Template